akio-tomiya/LatticeDiracOperators.jl/README.md

 println(y[1,1,1,1,1,1])
 ```

-The "tastes" of the Staggered Fermmion is defined in the action.
+The "tastes" of the Staggered Fermion is defined in the action.

 # Fermion Action